kgish/ruby-hal-server/README.md

     USAGE:

-        api-monitor [OPTIONS]
+        hal-monitor [OPTIONS]

     DESCRIPTION:

-        Monitors the list or products for the given api server by looping through the following HTTP request:
+        Monitors the list or products for the given hal server by looping through the following HTTP request:

         GET /products